Dead ends on wreath products and lamplighter groups: Preliminaries

 \subsection{Hamiltonian paths on finite Cayley graphs}

 The problem of finding Hamiltonian cycles on Cayley graphs of finite groups was first proposed by Elvira Rapaport Strasser \cite{Rapaport1959}, and then by Lovász in 1969 \cite[Appendix IV.
 Problem 20]{BondyMurty1979}.
-Lovász conjectured that every finite connected vertex-transitive graph has such one cycle, except for five known counterexamples: the complete graph on $2$ vertices, the Petersen graph, the Coxeter graph, and the graphs obtained by replacing in one of the last two graphs each vertex by a triangle.
+Lovász conjectured that every finite connected vertex-transitive graph has a Hamiltonian cycle, except for five known counterexamples: the complete graph on $2$ vertices, the Petersen graph, the Coxeter graph, and the graphs obtained by replacing in one of the last two graphs each vertex by a triangle.
 None of these counterexamples are Cayley graphs of groups, and hence the version Lovász conjecture for Cayley graphs of finite groups asks if any such graph with at least $3$ elements has a Hamiltonian cycle.
 Up until now this conjecture remains open, although it has been verified for various families of groups.
 Surveys on this topic can be found in \cite{LanelPallageRatnayakeThevashaWelihinda2019,WitteGallian1984,CurranGallian1996}.
 Notably, it is a well established fact that any Cayley graph of a finite abelian group with at least $3$ elements has a Hamiltonian cycle \cite{Marusic1983}.

-With respect to stronger connectedness properties such as Hamiltonian-connectedness or Hamiltonian-laceability, it is quick to find Cayley graphs which have none of these two properties.
-For example, any cycle of length bigger or equal than $5$ of even length is neither Hamiltonian-connected nor Hamiltonian-laceable, and hence such examples are found even within the family of finite cyclic groups.
+With respect to properties such as Hamiltonian-connectedness or Hamiltonian-laceability, it is quick to find Cayley graphs which have none of these two properties.
+For example, any cycle of even length $\ell$, with $\ell >5$, is neither Hamiltonian-connected nor Hamiltonian-laceable, and hence such examples are found even within the family of finite cyclic groups.
 However, in 1981 Chen and Quimpo proved that among finite abelian groups these are the only counterexamples one can find.